ParasDhawan25/Birth_Weight_Predictor/README.md

 ├── templates/
 │ └── index.html # Frontend HTML
 ├── requirements.txt # Python dependencies
+├── .gitignore # Git ignore file
+├── README.md # Project documentation

 ---

-📦 Deployment
+## 📦 Deployment

-This app is deployed using Render, a free cloud platform to host web services and static sites.
+This app is deployed using **Render**, a free cloud platform to host web services and static sites.

+---

-📈 Future Improvements
+## 📈 Future Improvements

-Add baby gender prediction
+- Add baby gender prediction

-Store and visualize predictions
+- Store and visualize predictions

-Add user authentication for doctors
+- Add user authentication for doctors

+---

-🙌 Acknowledgments
+## 🙌 Acknowledgments

-Dataset inspiration from public medical records
+- Dataset inspiration from public medical records

-Design ideas from Dribbble and Behance UI communities
+- Design ideas from Dribbble and Behance UI communities

+---

-⭐ Show Your Support
+## ⭐ Show Your Support

 If you liked this project, please consider:

 ⭐ Starring the repo
 🖇️ Forking it
 🧠 Sharing it with others

+---

-📬 Contact
+## 📬 Contact

 Made with ❤️ by [Paras Dhawan](https://github.com/ParasDhawan25) · [LinkedIn](https://www.linkedin.com/in/parasdhawan)

 For any suggestions, feel free to open an issue or connect on GitHub.